kennytm/ozf2-disasm/README.md

 ./disasm.py [input.ozf]
 ```

 The output format is an Oz-like ASM dialect.
-This is not the standard ASM though (there isn't one for Mozart 2.0 yet).
+This is not the standard ASM though.

-**Note: Because of mozart/mozart2#85, currently every procedure will be followed by a long string of unknown opcodes.
-This is normal.**

 There is no guarantee yet that the produced ASM will be the same as the real code.

 -----